openSUSE/libalternatives/README.md

 Description
 -----------

-`libalterntive` provides an *alternative*, not a replacement, to this symlink management system.
+`libalternatives` provides an *alternative*, not a replacement, to this symlink management system.
 Instead of symlinks, the preferred executable is executed directly.
 Which executable is executed depends on the available alternatives installed on the system and the system and/or